 Washington DC Hoods: NorthEast

-The largest section of the city, the streets of the Northeast Washington DC ghetto was home to some the city’s most legendary communities like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.
+The largest section, Northeast DC, is home to multiple sections, like the Cleanside, which is north of Rhode Island Ave., the section near the Captial, and the section south of the Anacosita river, near Southeast DC.
+The streets within the Northeast Washington DC ghetto has produced a number of legendary hoods, like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.

 Washington DC Related Topics: